My Giallo-Inspired Wedding: A Homage to Italian Thrillers

 Photography

-I'd like to thank Edinburgh photographer Loraine Ross for taking all of the wonderful photos I've used in this post.
-I really wanted all of the film elements photographed and Loraine did a fantastic job capturing the mood of the day and the individual elements.
-All images copyright to Loraine Ross.
+I'd like to extend my heartfelt thanks to Edinburgh photographer Loraine Ross for capturing all the wonderful photos featured in this post.
+Loraine did an incredible job of photographing all the film elements and perfectly captured the mood of the day along with each individual detail.
+All images are copyright to Loraine Ross.

 5 comments: